Variable Scope

 Many PLC vendors allow VAR_GLOBAL blocks at the top level of a file, outside of a CONFIGURATION block.
 IronPLC supports this common extension to improve compatibility with code written for other PLC environments.

-Enable with --allow-top-level-var-global or --allow-all on the command line.
+Enable with --allow-top-level-var-global on the command line.

 Programs access top-level globals the same way as configuration globals — through VAR_EXTERNAL declarations that match the name and type.